 Hot and cold treatments are therapeutic for temporarily relieving the pain.
 Consider taking care of your health from a holistic standpoint.
 For hot and cold treatments, it’s beneficial to have someone who can help.
 Start by using a heating pad on your back or a neck wrap for a few minutes.
 Then, switch to a cold compress for a few minutes.
 The shock might be a bit of an adjustment.
 However, hot and cold treatments will help to reduce inflammation and administer relief to your musculoskeletal system.
 Get the approval of your doctor doing it.

 5. Take supplements

 It’s wise to approach the health of your back from internal and external approaches.
 From an internal standpoint, it’s a smart idea to take supplements.
-WebMd, for example, recommends supplements like turmeric are helpful for inflammation due to a compound called curcumin, which is known for its strong anti-inflammatory characteristics.
+For example, according to Kats Botanicals, supplementing with turmeric is helpful for inflammation due to a compound called curcumin, which is known for its strong anti-inflammatory characteristics.
 When there’s a level of pain, there’s usually a semblance of inflammation.
 Herbs like willow bark and vitamins like bromelain are also great to consume because of their anti-inflammatory properties.

 While it might feel like the pain in your back won’t go away, there’s nothing like making it through the recovery period.
 After this type of injury, you’ll cherish your health differently.
 When you’re able to bend down and pick something up with howling in pain, you’ll develop a different sense of gratitude.